maning/learnosm/md-to-pdf/en/0200-12-27-josm-plugins.md

 1. Before you can load any picture from your database, you have to load a map layer from the server.

-2. From the Menu "Pic Layer", it offers you two ways of loading a
-data:
+2. From the "Imagery" menu, either choose "New picture layer from file" or "New picture layer from clipboard".

    ![Menu](/home/dianne/Development/git/learnosm/images/PicLayer_menu.png)